 With over 7,000 brutal steps including a sadistic “Eighteen Bends” near vertical section before you reach end at (aptly named) Heavens Gate, it wasn’t easy but worth it to be surrounded by so much history!
 From its heights the unity of China was proclaimed by the first Emperor in 219 BC, Confucius later scaled Taishan and declared: “The world is small!” and more recently Chairman Mao ascended the mountain and announced: “The East is red!”.
 Today the most profound pinnacle proclamation I could think of was “My feet really hurt!”

-Amazing experience and I feel privileged to be able to do something like this, such a historic and spiritual place that was perfect for quite contemplation.
+Conquering Taishan mountain china UNESCO World Heritage Site was an amazing experience and I feel privileged to be able to do something like this, such a historic and spiritual place that was perfect for quite contemplation.
 Well almost – I was chased by a evil Shitzu type dog until some shop owner helped me, and the sense of camaraderie between everyone was amazing!
 Most people couldn’t speak English (it is China after all) but we all managed to share laughs on the way up to hide the pain.

 Want to read more exciting stories?